Kiwi angler hooks record-breaking tuna at Waihau Bay five minutes after first cast

-Just five minutes after casting her line into the waters of Waihau Bay Helen Horrocks found herself battling to reel in a record-breaking 99.1kg southern bluefin tuna.
+Just five minutes after tossing her lure into the waters of Waihau Bay Helen Horrocks found herself battling to reel in a record-breaking 99.1kg southern bluefin tuna.

 Horrocks catch is now pending a New Zealand women's 37kg line class record, smashing the previous record by 7.7kg.